silverstripeltd/silverstripe-forager/docs/en/configuration.md

 resolver within `DataObjectDocument` is smart enough to resolve inconsistencies in casing, so when it finds that the property `$content` doesn't exist on the `SiteTree` instance, it will use a case matching strategy as a fallback

+* `term_ids`:

+  * `property: Terms.ID`: This shorthand only works for DataObjects.
+Where `Terms` is a `has_many` (or `many_many`) relationship, using `Terms.ID` will result in your receiving an array of IDs from each related DataObject (in this example, that would be the ID of each related `TaxonomyTerm`)
+  * `options.type: number`: This is how you can define the field type for your field.
+Note: What field types are valid will depend on what service you are integrating with

 It is important to note that the keys of `fields` can be named anything you like, so long as it is valid in your search service provider (for EnterpriseSearch, that's all lowercase and